Mutombe/echote/README.md

 # echote
-Echote is a place where readers highlight the most meaningful lines and ideas from their favorite books, amplifying their impact across a community.
+Echote is a place where readers tag their favorite books, highlight the most meaningful lines and ideas from them and amplifying their impact across a community.